shoam321/IT-ASSET-PROJECT-main/MULTI_TENANCY_GUIDE.md

 - Even if app code has bugs, database blocks unauthorized queries
 - Uses session variable: `app.current_user_id`
 - Zero-trust model: Every query is filtered

+**Policy caveat (assets/licenses):** If your RLS policies allow `user_id IS NULL` reads ("unassigned" rows), regular users may see more than intended when many rows are unassigned.
+If you want strict isolation (users only see rows explicitly assigned to them), apply: `itam-saas/Agent/migrations/tighten-assets-rls.sql`.

 ### Permissions by Role